certara/pyDarwin/docs/Example1.rst

 The :ref:`tokens file <tokens_file_target>` provide the :ref:`token key-text pairs<token key-text pair>` that
 are substitued into the template file.
 This is a `JSON <https://www.json.org/json-en.html>`_ file format.
-Unfortunately, comments are not  permitted in JSON files and so this file without annotation.
+Unfortunately, comments are not  permitted in JSON files and so this file is without any annotation.
 Requirements are that each :ref:`token set <token set>` within a :ref:`token group <token group>` must have the same number of :ref:`tokens <token>` and new lines must be coded using the escape syntax ("\\n"), not just a new line in the file (which will be ignored in JSON).
 Any number of levels of nested tokens (tokens within tokens) is permitted.
 This can be useful, when for example one might want to search for covariates